andresangulo/angular-flash-messages/README.md

 useTranslate | false | Whether to render messages using the translate filter, or to render their text directly as html

 #### Defaults
-Specify message option defaults using ***FlashMessageProvider.defaults***.
-You may specify defaults either by type, or using the keyword common:
+Specify message option defaults using **FlashMessageProvider.defaults**.
+You may specify defaults either by type, or using the keyword *common*:

 ```
 FlashMessageProvider.defaults.error = {